2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 2. [GCP GKE](https://cloud.google.com/kubernetes-engine/pricing#standard_edition)

-   Is a bit messier - it costs $0.10 per hour, but is structured in such a way that one single-zone (non highly available) cluster is free per GCP project.
+   Costs $0.10 per hour flat.

-   While this is a cost saving of about 75$ per month, in most cases we use *regional* (multi-zonal) clusters that are not free.
-This makes master upgrades much more painfree, and reduces overall amount of downtime the hub has.
-So our default here is to pay the 75$ a month for the regional cluster.
+   There is a discount of about 75$ per month allowing one *zonal* (single zone, non highly available) cluster per GCP billing account continuously for free.
+This discount is of little value to us and communities since since we favor the *regional* (multi-zone, highly available) clusters for less disruptive kubernetes control plane upgrades, and since we don't manage that many separate billing accounts.

    GKE also has an 'autopilot' edition that we have tried to use in the past and decided against using, for various restrictions it has on